 According to the IEA, world electricity demand will have increased by 70% by 2040 - its share of final energy use rising from 18 to 24% during the same period – driven mainly by the emerging economies of India, China, Africa, the Middle East and South-East Asia.

 Clean energy development is vital for combating climate change and limiting its most devastating effects.
-2014 was the warmest year on record.
+2019 was the second warmest year on record.
 The Earth’s temperature has risen by an average 0.85 °C since the end of the 19th Century, states National Geographic in its special November 2015 issue on climate change.

 Meanwhile, some 1.1 billion inhabitants (17% of the world population) do not have access to electricity.
 Equally, 2.7 billion people (38% of the population) use conventional biomass for cooking, heating and lighting in their homes - at serious risk to their health.